+where xi (i=1 and 2) indicates the activity of each node; ρi indicates the excitatory input value to each node; k indicates the net leakage on each node after the cancellation of recurrent excitation; β weighs the mutual inhibition strength from the other nodes; ξi is a Gaussian random noise on each node with a standard deviation of σ.

+The input values ρi were set as 1+c’ for option 1 and 1-c’ for option 2, with c’ changing over 0 to .512.
+We fitted the threshold as a free parameter.
+In that way, the time constant τ can be taken as an arbitrary value (100 ms used in our case) since it was not independent from the threshold.
+Other than the parameters we mentioned above, T0 was estimated as a non-decision delay.
+That gives in a total of five free parameters to estimate k, β, σ, threshold, and T0.
+Since the scale of the activities is arbitrarily defined, it would need rescaling when compared to the empirical data of mean firing rates in the unit of Hz.
+The task setting and the optimization used were kept the same as in fitting the LDDM (see above).
+The time step dt was set as .001 s.

 Analysis for persistent activity

 We showed in results that the LDDM with recurrent excitation predicts persistent activity that maintains input information during delay intervals.
 Here we provide mathematical analysis of the LDDM differential equations to examine the properties and genesis of this persistent activity.
-In addition to examining the property of the system with symmetric gain control weights (ωii=ωij(i≠j)), we expanded our analysis to allow the gain-control weights to be asymmetric; this allows us to examine the robustness of LDDM properties to asymmetric weights.
+In addition to examining the property of the system with symmetric gain-control weights (ωii=ωij(i≠j)), we expanded our analysis to allow the gain-control weights to be asymmetric; this allows us to examine the robustness of LDDM properties to asymmetric weights.

 Equilibrium states of the differential equations (Eqs.
-1-3) after withdrawal of inputs were considered.
-The gain control weighs ωij were split into two parts, with the local-option weight denoted as w (ωii=w) and the cross-option weight denoted as v (ωiji≠j=v).
+1-3) after the withdrawal of inputs were considered.
+The gain control weights ωij were split into two parts, with the local-option weight denoted as w (ωii=w) and the cross-option weight denoted as v (ωiji≠j=v).
 The input values were set to zero and local disinhibition was assumed inactive (β=0).
-Equilibria of the system were solved by taking the intersection of the steady states of all units, i.e., when dRi/dt, dGi/dt, and dIi/dt all equal to 0.
+Equilibria of the system were solved by taking the intersection of the steady states of all units, i.e., when dRi/dt, dGi/dt, and dDi/dt all equal to 0.
 When the input terms are set to zero, the solution degrades from Eq.
 10 to Eq.
 14 as a linear form,